Skip to content

 Autophagy

 Fasting has the potential to improve health by activating autophagy, the body's system for recycling cells.
-Autophagy is a cellular quality control process that helps the body digest and recycles damaged or unnecessary cell components.
+Autophagy is a cellular quality control process that helps the body digest and recycle damaged or unnecessary cell components.
 A study published in EMBO explains that this is the body's way of "spring cleaning," getting rid of potentially cancerous or neurologically damaging altered cells.

 Following a fast, the body initiates a process called autophagy, which some researchers believe is an evolutionary relic from our time as hunter-gatherers, when people often went days without eating due to the time and effort required to procure their food.